ajaytalanki/Download-Playlist/README.md

 Click on the "Create Credentials" button at the top and select API key Pase this API key where it asks for the credentials in the code

+## Using the Program
+First, you will need to retrieve the playlist ID of the spotify playlist you want to download.
+This can be done by right clicking on the desired playlist >
+"Share" > "Copy link to playlist".